- October 8, 2018

 - A dealership can sell a “lemon law buyback vehicle” as long as the vehicle has been repaired by the manufacturer and clearly displays a “Lemon Law Buyback” sticker on the door.
 (A lemon law buyback vehicle is one that was defective, has been repurchased by the manufacturer from a dissatisfied customer, and then was fixed.)
 These vehicles should be accompanied by a Lemon Law Buyback Warranty when a new owner buys them, which covers the vehicle for 12,000 miles.

-- Sometimes dealerships unknowingly sell a lemon vehicle, but in these cases, you may have legal recourse under California Lemon Law.
+- Sometimes dealerships unknowingly sell a defective vehicle, but in these cases, you may have legal recourse under California Lemon Law.

-A car in California is usually considered a lemon if manufacturer’s dealer is unable to repair the car within a reasonable number of attempts and the defect is one that substantially impairs the vehicle’s use value or safety.
-This can mean:
+A car in California is usually considered a lemon if a manufacturer’s dealer is unable to repair the car within a reasonable number of attempts and the defect is one that substantially impairs the vehicle’s …

 If you feel like you’ve purchased a lemon, then you may have legal recourse in California.
 Neale & Fhima Law Firm has aggressively represented thousands of clients in lemon law claims, and we have a 99% success rate.
 Our lemon law attorneys are tough on manufacturers and dealerships who sell defective vehicles to consumers.
+We are highly successful in resolving these claims.
 To find out whether we can help you, call us for a free initial consultation at 888-407-2955.

 What can you do if a car dealership sells you a bad car?